Beacons, Inc. is a 501(c)(3) public benefit nonprofit

-To be added to the Fall 2023 waitlist, please click here.
+To be added to Explorer's interest list, please click here.

-A 2-year vocational training opportunity consisting of a series of four 5-month sessions
+Explorer is a 2-year vocational training opportunity consisting of a series of

 Under the Employment First Policy, employment of individuals with developmental disabilities is one of the State's highest priorities "regardless of the severity of their disabilities."
 Individuals who are employed have a greater sense of independence, connection to their local community, and confidence from working side-by-side with non-disabled peers earning their own paycheck.

 In March 2022, Beacons worked with the San Diego Regional Center to bring Beacons' successful PathFinder program to a broader range of individuals with developmental disabilities.
-PathFinder "Explorer" will teach a wide variety of vocational skills for up to 80 weeks (four 5-month sessions over a 2-year period, or longer depending on the IPP team and workshop availability).
+Explorer teaches a wide variety of vocational skills for up to 80 weeks (four 5-month sessions over a 2-year period, or longer depending on the IPP team and workshop availability).
+Training occurs at local businesses and onsite.

-Since 2019, PathFinder's vocational workshops have successfully helped trainees with mild/moderate developmental disabilities acquire skills to find competitive integrated employment (CIE) and paid internship opportunities.
-Our most recently completed series of workshops (which ended December 17, 2021), resulted in 100% of our trainees finding CIE within one month of completing their PathFinder workshops.
-Whether it's 1 hour a week or 20 hours a week, PathFinder Explorer will help trainees find a path of their choosing based on their interests and skills.
+Since starting, Explorer has helped 45% of its trainees find employment.
+Whether it's 1 hour a week, or 20 hours a week, Explorer will help trainees find a path of their choosing based on their interests and skills.

-Total Hours: 240 hours per 5-month session (with the option for additional hours as needed per IPP team agreement).
+Total Hours: 240 hours per 5-month session (with up to a total of 480 per IPP team agreement).

 Steps Needed

-3. Screening/Intake Meeting: After the applicant's IPP and CDER have been sent to Beacons, our Explorer team will contact the applicant and/or her/his conservators to set up an intake meeting to make sure the workshop supports the applicant's IPP goals, the applicant meets the entrance criteria set forth in the application, and the applicant is interested in the vocational purpose of PathFinder Explorer.
+3. Screening/Intake Meeting: After the application, IPP, and CDER have been received by Beacons, our Explorer team will contact you to set up an intake meeting to meet the applicant and make sure the workshop supports the applicant's IPP goals, and that the applicant is interested in the vocational purpose of PathFinder Explorer.

-4. If accepted into Explorer, the applicant will then need to complete and submit the following:
+4. Forms: If accepted into Explorer, the applicant will then need to complete and submit the following:

 Instructor Information